walkthru/next/walkthru/walkthru-intro/introduction.md

 - Documentation
 - Teaching

-Click the *Next step* button below to start a quick tour of Walkthru where you'll find out what it can do and how you can use it.
+Let's take a quick tour of Walkthru where you'll find out what it can do and how you can use it.